 SIGN provides opportunities for staff training and education.
 The program 4 Seasons of Reconciliation is mandatory for all staff.
 Other opportunities include Kairos Blanket Exercise, First Nations Cultural Protocols and Approaches and Historical Trauma and Reconciliation.

-Orange Shirt Day is set for September 30.
-This is a day to remember the children that were sent to residential schools and to learn about them.
+SIGN staff participated in Orange Shirt Day September 30, a day to remember the children that were sent to residential schools and to learn about them.
 For more information on the day, visit www.orangeshirtday.org.

 SIGN suggests the following information and reading material to those interested in reconciliation and the public discourse about residential schools: